 Using technology for more inclusive recruitment

-""Around 90% of jobs nowadays have some sort of technology involved.
-Your job might involve using a desktop computer or laptop, a telephone, cash register or some kind of handheld device such as a credit card machine.
+Just about every job nowadays uses some sort of technology.
+That could be a desktop computer or laptop, a telephone, a cash register or a credit card machine.
 The possibilities, like the array of devices and software, are endless.
-Technology is a part of working life.

 Reasonable adjustments in recruitment